What is dog food made of?

 What's in dog food?

-When answering the question of what dog food contains or what the ingredients in dog food are, there's one thing we need to be clear about: dogs are carnivores that need protein for their bodies to function properly.
-Therefore, the proportion of protein in comparison to other foods is higher, as it's the main ingredient.
-It's also important to clarify that some foods, such as natural foods, lack chemicals and, in some cases, grains ( grain-free foods).
-However, the quality of dog food depends not only on the ingredients used or the quantities, but also on the quality of the meat and other foods.
-The fresher and more natural, the better .
+When answering what dog food contains or what are the ingredients in dog food, there is one thing we must be clear about, and that is that Dogs are carnivorous animals that need protein for your body to function perfectly, therefore, the proportion compared to the rest of the foods is higher, being the main ingredient.
+It is also important to clarify that some feeds, such as natural ones, lack chemical components and, in some cases, cereals - grain free—.
+However, the quality of feed depends not only on the ingredients used or the quantities, but also on the quality of the meat and other foods.
+The fresher and more natural the better.

 Dog food: proteins